Statistical Tables | | Rates Firming, Calendar Turning

 (Lofts/Townhomes/TIC)

-The median sales price for single-family, re-sale fell 4.5% in August from July.
-It was down 3% year-over-year.
+The median sales price for single-family, re-sale homes fell 2.1% in December from November.
+It was up 6.3% year-over-year.

-The median sales price for condos/lofts was down 8.7% year-over-year.
+The median sales price for condos/lofts was up 5.1% year-over-year.

-The sales price to list price ratio, or what buyers are paying over what sellers are asking, fell from 108.6% to 105.9% for homes.
-The ratio for condos/townhomes fell from 100.7% to 99.1%.
+The sales price to list price ratio, or what buyers are paying over what sellers are asking, rose from 106.4% to 107.3% for homes.
+The ratio for condos/townhomes fell from 98.5% to 97.4%.

 Momentum Statistics